rb16b/Accelerate-Dev/README.md

 Use the script run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL

-Open the OCP console on Developer prospective, Toplogy, select project dev-userX
+Open the OCP console on Developer perspective, Topology, select project dev-userX

 ![](images/rest-Figts-URL.png)